Dymesb98/dai-faucet/README.md

 ## Setup

-> Clone this GitHub repo.
+> Clone this GitHub repository.

 ## Steps to Compile and Deploy
 - Global dependencies